 Kerala Co-operative societies Act and Rules clearly laid down the steps for the recovery of overdue loans.
-The auditor should examine whether the Board of Directors has applied maximum effort for the recovery of bad debts/overdue debts by adopting various legal steps.
+The auditor should examine whether the Board of Directors has applied maximum effort for the recovery of bad debts/overdue debts by adopting various legal steps, and specific scheme for recovery.
 He should report specifically on this with his observations and suggestions.